-- Cut the zuccini and carrots into noodle shapes using a spiralizer.
+- Cut the zucchini and carrots into noodle shapes using a spiralizer.
 Place in a large bowl.

-- Add the red cabbage, sweet pepppers, shallots and basil.
+- Add the red cabbage, sweet peppers, shallots and basil.
 Toss lightly and set aside.

 - In a food processor or blender, combine together the dressing ingredients.
 The mixture will be thick but since "zoodles" will sweat a little, you'll end up with the perfect consistency.